afourtassi/afourtassi.github.io/research.md

 {% bibliography --query @*[year=under review] %}
 -->

-My research program focuses on scaling the study of children’s language development to reflect the complexity of real-world learning environments, leveraging Big Data and cutting-edge Machine Learning.
+My research program focuses on scaling the study of children’s language development to reflect the complexity of real-world learning environments, leveraging Big Data and Machine Learning.
 <br><br>
 This approach is essential to improve the ecological validity of our scientific theories and to facilitate their translation into practical tools that support better language learning outcomes.